Evaluating Theta Derivatives with Rational Characteristics: Theta Functions and Theta Derivatives

-where $\mathbf{e}(u)$ stands, for a complex number $u$, for $e^{2\pi iu}$ for any complex number $u$.
-In addition we shall be using the classical notation $q=\mathbf{e}(\tau)$ and $\zeta=\mathbf{e}(z)$ (note that some authors, including \cite{[M]} on which our work is based use $q$ for the square root of our $q$), while the primitive $N$th root of unity $\mathbf{e}\big(\frac{1}{N}\big)$ will be denoted by $\zeta_{N}$ (no confusion with $\zeta$ should arise).
-The value of this function at $z=0$ and the value of the derivative with respect to $z$ at $z=0$ are called the \emph{theta constant} and \emph{theta derivative} with characteristics $\big[{\varepsilon \atop \delta}\big]$.
-We are interested in explicit expressions for the derivatives in terms of the constants.
-We are interested in identifying theta derivatives with rational characteristics in terms of theta constants.
-The Fourier expansions of the results will be clear from our arguments, while each final expression will also be phrased in terms of the Dedekind eta function (the eta function can be viewed as a theta constant itself---see Proposition \ref{charover3} below).
-As with rational $\varepsilon$ and $\delta$ these theta constants become, as functions of $\tau$, modular forms of weight $\frac{1}{2}$ on some congruence subgroup of $SL_{2}(\mathbb{Z})$ (the same holds for $\eta$), and the derivatives have weight $\frac{3}{2}$, one naturally expects to be able to express the derivatives as linear combinations of products of three theta constants (or of eta quotients of total weight $\frac{3}{2}$).
+where $\mathbf{e}(u)$ stands for $e^{2\pi iu}$ for any complex number $u$.
+In addition we shall be using the classical notation $q=\mathbf{e}(\tau)$ and $\zeta=\mathbf{e}(z)$ (note that some authors, including \cite{[M1]} on which our work is based, use $q$ for the square root of our $q$), while the primitive $N$th root of unity $\mathbf{e}\big(\frac{1}{N}\big)$ will be denoted by $\zeta_{N}$ (no confusion with $\zeta$ should arise).
+The value of this function at $z=0$ and the value of the derivative with respect to $z$ at $z=0$ are called the \emph{theta constant} and \emph{theta derivative} with characteristics $\big[{\varepsilon \atop \delta}\big]$ respectively.
+We are interested in explicit expressions for the derivatives in terms of the constants, i.e., writing theta derivatives with rational characteristics in terms of theta constants.
+The Fourier expansions of the results will be clear from our arguments, while some of the final expression will also be phrased in terms of the Dedekind eta function (the eta function can be viewed as a theta constant itself---see Proposition \ref{charover3} below).
+As with rational $\varepsilon$ and $\delta$ these theta constants become, as functions of $\tau$, modular forms of weight $\frac{1}{2}$ on some congruence subgroup of $SL_{2}(\mathbb{Z})$ (and the same holds for $\eta$), and the derivatives have weight $\frac{3}{2}$, one naturally expects to be able to express the derivatives as linear combinations of products of three theta constants (or of eta quotients of total weight $\frac{3}{2}$).

 First, the theta functions have some well-known properties, most of which follow by a simple summation index change (see, e.g., Section 1 in Chapter 2 of \cite{[FK]}).
-Explicitly we have the pseudo-periodicity property in $z$ with respect to the lattice determined by $\tau$, namely
+Explicitly, we have the pseudo-periodicity property in $z$ with respect to the lattice determined by $\tau$, namely

 as well as the pseudo-2-periodicity in the characteristics,